What is PhD Orientation?

 You can find course descriptions listed in the Mason University Catalog and on the Schar School website.
 Most syllabi are available on the Schar School website here.
 If the syllabus for a course is not on the website, please contact the instructor directly for a copy.
 Professors will also distribute copies of the syllabus during the first class meeting.

 Students wishing to park on campus must register with Parking Services and purchase a parking decal.
 Students may buy decals online or in person.
-Arlington Parking Services is located in Room 219 of the Van Metre Hall Building (phone: 703-993-8146).
+Mason Square Parking Services is located in Room 219 of the Van Metre Hall Building (phone: 703-993-8146).
 Fairfax Parking Services is in the Sandy Creek Shuttle Building (phone: 703-993-2710).
-While Arlington parking decals are valid on the Fairfax campus, Fairfax decals are not valid for the Arlington campus.
+While Mason Square parking decals are valid on the Fairfax campus, Fairfax decals are not valid for Mason Square.

-Students are required to have a Mason Card to use most university services In Arlington, cards are available at the Print Services office located in room 220 in Van Metre Hall building (phone: 703-993-2095).
+Students are required to have a Mason Card to use most university services in Mason Square, cards are available at the Print Services office located in room 220 in Van Metre Hall building (phone: 703-993-2095).
 In Fairfax, the office is in SUB 1, room 1203 (phone: 703-993-1004).
 To obtain a card, students must be registered for the current semester and must present a valid picture ID (driver’s license, military ID, Passport, Visa).

 Students are required to activate and regularly access their Mason email account.
 You can activate your email at the Office 365 website.
 Official information will be communicated to students only through this account and students are responsible for the information sent to this account.
 If you wish to have your email forwarded from your Mason email account, instructions for doing so are available on the above link.
 Each student’s email account has a quota, so please delete emails regularly to avoid error messages.

 Many of the programs listed on the Schar School Events Calendar are opportunities to meet students and scholars while learning about current Schar School research.
-You will also find a variety of campus activities for graduate students at University Life Arlington and the Fairfax-based Graduate Student Life.
+You will also find a variety of campus activities for graduate students at University Life Mason Square and the Fairfax-based Graduate Student Life.

 All Schar School doctoral students may join the Schar PhD Student Association (SPSA), a Mason-recognized organization.
 SPSA hosts social, professional, and academic events throughout the year.
 Check your email for information about workshops, events, and social hours.
 To learn more and to get involved, visit the SPSA page.